Allan70/Mpesa-daraja-api/README.md

 ```

-## Importing the package into your Projet
+## Importing the package into your Project

 To add the package to your project you can use the following import statement